MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 This is a short description of who you are.
 Mention that you're a software developer.
 Additionally, you can include the tools you're best at learning, what kind of company you're on the market for, and/or some personal details.
 Examples:

-*Software engineer, experienced in JavaScript and Ruby on Rails.
-Worked previously in film, non-profit, education, and agriculture. @Yale University '15*
+"*Software engineer, experienced in JavaScript and Ruby on Rails.
+Worked previously in film, non-profit, education, and agriculture. @Yale University '15*"

-*I am a web developer with a background in Ruby on Rails and JavaScript/React.js.
+"*I am a web developer with a background in Ruby on Rails and JavaScript/React.js.
-Beyond code, I am a traveler, an archaeologist, and a lifelong learner.*
+Beyond code, I am a traveler, an archaeologist, and a lifelong learner.* "

 **What I Do**

 The "What I Do" section is almost an extension of your mini-resume.
 It's your chance to elaborate (briefly) on your qualifications and interests.
 You can include what you like about coding in general, the kinds of projects you like to work on, the tools you prefer to use, and/or other technical interests you have.
 Examples:

 "*I love web development because I get to make beautiful and functional things.
-Every day I get to work across scales, from big-picture innovation to nuts-and-bolts problem solving.*"
+Every day I get to work across scales, from big-picture innovation to nuts-and-bolts problem solving.*

-"*I recently completed a 12 week course at App Academy, an intensive, full-stack web development program that focuses on Ruby on Rails, JavaScript and React.js.*"
+*I recently completed a 12 week course at App Academy, an intensive, full-stack web development program that focuses on Ruby on Rails, JavaScript and React.js.*"

-"*I'm a current software engineer, former journalist, and sporadic blogger.*"
+"*I'm a current software engineer, former journalist, and sporadic blogger.*

-"*When I'm not working, I'm probably running, solving Sudokus, putting forth an honest effort at swing dancing, or embarrassing my mother with my karaoke habit.*"
+*When I'm not working, I'm probably running, solving Sudokus, putting forth an honest effort at swing dancing, or embarrassing my mother with my karaoke habit.*

-"*I like puzzles, and that drew me to this field.*"
+*I like puzzles, and that drew me to this field.*"

 **Achievements**